Ancient furniture: Tables

 Tables were rare in ancient Egypt.
 The earliest Egyptian tables were carved from stone and made with very low projections to keep the table surface off the ground.
 Later, in the Old Kingdom, tables would develop longer legs and be braced with a stretcher between them.
 The most common tables were either round, square, or oblong.
 Round tables were usually made of a circular flat summit which was supported by a single leg in the center.
 Some had three legs, and large tables had four legs.
-Sometimes a figure of a man, usually representative of a captive, was used to support the table instead of a leg.
-Tables were made of wood, willow, or wicker.
-Although some were made of metal or stone.
-They were used for games and dining.
-A game called Mehen would be played on a one legend table carved or inlaid into the shape of a snake.
+Sometimes a figure of a man, usually representative of a captive, was used to support the table instead of legs.
+Tables were commonly made of wood, willow, or wicker, though some were made of metal or stone.
+Lightweight tables could be made of reeds.
+Tables were used for both dining and games.
+A game called Mehen would be played on a one-legged table carved into or inlaid with the shape of a snake.
 The Egyptians also had offering tables made of stone which would be placed in home shrines or tombs.
-Lightweight tables made of reeds could be made of reeds.
-Most Egyptians did not have access to tables, instead stands were commonly used.
+Most Egyptians did not have access to tables, and stands were commonly used instead.